VibrantVinay/SUPROC-AI-AGENT-/README.md

-A local AI agent that takes a natural-language business request, searches a synthetic Suproc-style dataset, ranks and verifies its recommendations, and prepares (but never sends) a next action — waiting for human approval.
+A local AI agent that takes a natural-language business request, searches a synthetic Suproc-style dataset, ranks and verifies its recommendations, and prepares next action waiting for human approval.

 Built for the Suproc AI Engineering final-round assignment.